pahmavuo/tuya/README.md

 ## Acknowledgements
 @codetheweb for reverse engineering the protocol

+@py60800 for the original API implementation

+@Blaok for adding support for multiple DPS

 ## Prerequisites

 Collect the keys and the id of tuya devices according to [@Codetheweb method](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md)